GuillaumeSmaha/cluster-mgr/README.md

 python setup.py install
 ```

+A successful installation will install a tool called `clustermgr-cli`.

 ## Running Cluster Manager

-A successful installation will install a tool called `clustermgr-cli`.
+### Sync Database Schema

-Run the tool to initialize the database schema:
+Run the tool to sync the database schema:

 ```
 clustermgr-cli db upgrade
 ```

+### App Configuration

 Before running the app, we need to create custom config file to override default configuration.
 Create a file at `$HOME/.clustermgr/instance/config.py`.
 Here's an example of custom `config.py`: